 Where do I get a Student Permit Application?

 Upon your enrolment, the Admissions Coordinator will provide you with a Student Permit Application.
 Once you have completed your Student Permit Application, the Admissions Coordinator will submit the application to the Cosmetology Association's Provincial Exam Coordinator.

 What do I need to submit with my Student Permit Application?

-Applications will be processed upon receipt of the following listed below.
-Failure to complete and attach required fee(s) and documents accurately for a Student Permit may result in the application/request being denied.
+Applications will be processed upon receipt of the items listed below.
+Failure to complete and include the required fee(s) and documents for a Student Permit may result in the application/request being denied.

 - Student Permit Application

-- Completion of Grade 12 (Academic Program, GED, Canadian Adult Achievement Test) - Including transcripts
+- Completion of Grade 12 (Academic Program, GED, Canadian Adult Achievement Test) - include transcripts

-The Association will make reasonable efforts to accommodate applicants with any special need.
+The Association will make reasonable efforts to accommodate applicants with special needs.
 Request for accommodation during Provincial Examination are to be made directly to the Association's Executive Director (in writing) on the student/participant's application, prior to submitting.

 - the nature of the disability,

 - the type of accommodation being requested, and